Cybersecurity Awareness Training Accessibility and Usability Information

 In the Rise 360 part of the course, many buttons use all caps text.
 This could make them difficult to read for users with reading disabilities or low vision.
 Using all caps text for buttons is a default style setting in Rise 360.
 Links that open in a new tab may impact users with visual disabilities

-Links that open in a new tab may impact users with cognitive or visual disabilities
+Readability and navigation barriers may impact users with visual, motor, or cognitive disabilities

-Links that open in a new tab may impact users with cognitive or visual disabilities
+Videos without text transcripts may impact users with visual and hearing disabilities

-Readability and text barriers may impact users with cognitive or visual disabilities
+Text reflow barrier may impact users with visual disabilities